-Todd Woody is a veteran environmental and technology journalist based in California who writes for the New York Times, the Los Angeles Times, Grist
+Todd Woody is an environmental and technology journalist based in California who writes for The New York Times

-and other publications.
-He previously was a senior editor at Fortune magazine, the assistant managing editor of Business 2.0
+, and other publications.
+He previously was an editor and writer at Fortune

 More from Todd Woody